Jessecar96/SteamBot/README.md

     - `MaximumActionGap`: Length of time the bot will allow the user to remain inactive.
 It should be a numeric value.
 Defaults to 30 seconds. _(optional)_
     - `DisplayNamePrefix`: A prefix to display in front of the DisplayName.
 It should be a string encloded by quotes.
 Defaults to an empty string. _(optional)_
     - `TradePollingInterval`: Length of time, in milliseconds, between polling events.
 Higher values reduce CPU usage at the cost of a slower trading session.
 It should be a numeric value.
 Default is 800 ms. Lowest value is 100 ms. _(optional)_
+    - `LogLevel`: Detail level of bot's log.
+In order from most verbose to least verbose, valid options are:
+	 - `Debug`: Information that is helpful in performing diagnostics
+	 - `Info`: Generally useful information such as start/stop, polling events, etc. **Default**
+	 - `Success`: Events that have completed in an expected manner
+	 - `Warn`: Potential application problems, but which have been automatically handled
+	 - `Error`: Event that prevents the bot from continuing to function without corrective action.
+	 - `Interface`: Events that require user interaction, such as entering a Steam Guard code to complete a login
+	 - `Nothing`: A log level that surpresses all previous levels. **Not recommended**

 3. Rename `settings-template.json` to `settings.json`